When Heartburn Medications Can Be Dangerous

 Heartburn Meds and Poor Protein Digestion

-One of the main roles of stomach acid is to help proper protein digestions.
+One of the main roles of stomach acid is to help proper protein digestion.
 When proteins are broken down into small enough particles, your immune system cannot mistake them for invaders or pathogens, and they can go through the digestion process and healing.
 However, when heartburn medication reduces stomach acid levels in your body, they can interfere with normal protein digestion.

 If proteins or other food particles are not broken down properly, your body may mistake them for pathogens leading to digestion and immune system havoc, as well as inflammation.
 Poor protein digestion can result in altered metabolism, lowered immune health, and poor tissue healing and recovery (12, 13).